aragonlabs/pay-protocol/README.md

 ## Why aren't we using crypto as money today

 - **Network scalability**: Do we pay for coffee on or off-chain?
-Do hundreds of thousands of computers world wide process every transaction happening?
+Do hundreds of thousands of computers world wide need to process every transaction happening in the world economy?
 What is the 'correct' tradeoff between security and usability (in terms of fees)

 - **Volatility**: High volatily makes crypto a really poor unit of account for day to day use.
 A currency that is stable to people's spending basket is needed for crypto to flourish beyond speculation and long term store of value.

 - **Network effect**: The classic chicken-and-egg problem.
 No incentive to use it until people you transact with use it and accept it too.
 Once a threshold is passed, the network effect will do the